fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 **Fetch-on-Render** makes it easy to create such waterfalls, because the requests are decentralized.
 Some parent can fetch its data, then pass this data to its newly-rendered child, which itself can trigger a request that doesn't use the passed data at all, and viola: we got ourselves a waterfall.

 **Fetch-Then-Render**, on the other side, forces the requests to be centralized (most likely on a per-page basis), thereby eliminating the risk of creating these waterfalls.
-However, if we group all requests into a single promise, we still wait for all of them to complete before we can render, which is not ideal.
+However, now we group all the requests into a single promise, and therefore we wait for all of them to complete before we can render, which is not ideal.

 **Render-as-You-Fetch** also forces the requests to be centralized, but, since render is not delayed, we can show pieces of data as they arrive.